-This table describes the fees and expenses that you may pay if you buy and hold shares of the Institutional Class of the Portfolio.
-The table does not take into account brokerage commissions that you may pay on your purchases and sales of Institutional Class shares of the Portfolio.
+This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Institutional Class of the Portfolio.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.

-SHAREHOLDER FEES (fees paid directly from your investment) Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) None Redemption Fee (as a percentage of amount redeemed within 90 days or less from the date of purchase) None ANNUAL PORTFOLIO OPERATING EXPENSES (expenses that you pay each year as a percentage of the value of your investment) Management Fees 0.80% Distribution (12b-1) Fees None Other Expenses 0.13% Total Annual Portfolio Operating Expenses 0.93% Fee Waiver and/or Expense Reimbursement 1 0.00% Total Annual Portfolio Operating Expenses After Fee Waiver and/or Expense Reimbursement 1 0.93%
+SHAREHOLDER FEES (fees paid directly from your investment) Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) None Redemption Fee (as a percentage of amount redeemed within 90 days or less from the date of purchase) None ANNUAL PORTFOLIO OPERATING EXPENSES (expenses that you pay each year as a percentage of the of your investment) value Management Fees 0.75% Distribution (Rule 12b-1) Fees None Other Expenses 1 0.13% Total Annual Portfolio Operating Expenses 0.88% Fee Waiver and/or Expense Reimbursement 2 0.00% Total Annual Portfolio Operating Expenses After Fee Waiver and/or Expense Reimbursement 2 0.88%